zitadel/zitadel-tools/README.md

 ./key2jwt -audience=https://issuer.zitadel.ch -key=key.json
 ```

-Optinally you can pass an `output` flag.
+Optionally you can pass an `output` flag.
 This will save the jwt in the provided file path:

 ```
 ./key2jwt -audience=https://issuer.zitadel.ch -key=key.json -output=jwt.txt